Phonon-mediated intrinsic topological superconductivity in Fermi arcs: Electron model

 \section{Electron model}

-The electron model with periodic boundary conditions (PBC) in all 3 directions is covered in Ref.~\cite{Vocaturo2024PtBi2Effective}.
+The electron model with PBC in all three directions is covered in Ref.~\cite{Vocaturo2024PtBi2Effective}.
 There, the authors show that the model realizes a Weyl semimetal.
-They also inverse Fourier transform to have open boundary conditions (OBC) in the $z$ direction.
+They also inverse Fourier transform to have OBC in the $z$ direction.
 Since surface states are our focus, we here provide more details of the treatment of a slab geometry, with PBC in the $xy$ plane and OBC in the $z$ direction.

 For the hexagonal crystal we use the basis vectors $\Bar{\boldsymbol{a}}_1 = (0,1,0)$, $\Bar{\boldsymbol{a}}_2 = (\sqrt{3}/2, -1/2, 0)$, and $\Bar{\boldsymbol{a}}_3 = (0,0,1)$.
 The nearest-neighbor vectors are